fago/entity_archive/README.txt

                               Entity Metadata
 --------------------------------------------------------------------------------

-  * This module introduces a unique place for metadata about entity properties.
-    For that hook_entity_info() already used by core is extended, for details have a look at the doxygen documentation.
+  * This module introduces a unique place for metadata about entities and their properties.
+For that hook_entity_info() already used by core is extended, and hook_entity_property_info() got introduced, whereas hook_entity_property_info() may be placed in your module's {YOUR_MODULE}.info.inc include file.
+For details have a look at the doxygen documentation and at http://drupal.org/node/878876.

+  * The module provides API functions allowing modules to create, save, delete or to determine access for entities based on any entity type, for which the necessary metadata is available.
+The module comes with metadata for all core entity types, contrib modules are supposed to provide metadata on their own.

   * The metadata about entity properties contains information about the data type and callbacks for how to get and set the data of property.
 That way the data of an entity can be easily reused, e.g. to export into other data formats like XML.

-  * The module provides this metadata for all core modules, contrib modules should provide the data on their own.
-    To do so hook_entity_property_info() has to be implemented, what may be done in your module's {YOUR_MODULE}.info.inc include file, which is automatically included once this module is active and the hook is invoked.

-    Read more about providing metadata at http://drupal.org/node/878876.

   * For making use of this metadata the module provides some wrapper classes which ease getting and setting values.
 The wrapper support chained usage for retrieving wrappers of entity properties, e.g. to get a node author's mail